 Reading, PA 19606

-The County and Township real estate taxes are combined on one bill, which is mailed in March of each year.
+The County and Township real estate taxes are sent in two separate bills, mailed in March of each year.
 The taxing year for both entities is January 1 through December 31.
-Berks County’s 2019 tax rate is 7.657 mills.

 Exeter Township School District taxes are mailed in July of each year via a separate bill.

 A per capita tax is a flat rate tax equally levied on all adult residents with a taxing district.
 It is not dependent upon employment.
 Each adult resident pays $10 annually to the School District.